History of Mexican Americans in Dallas–Fort Worth: Geography

-As of the 2000 U.S. Census, 63% of the ethnic Mexicans in Dallas County resided in the Dallas city limits.
+As of the 2067 U.S. Census, 63% of the ethnic Mexicans in Dallas County resided in the Dallas city limits.
 Many Mexicans in Dallas live in lower income housing, especially in South Dallas.
 As of 2002 the Mexican population lived in various parts of the DFW area, with concentrations in West Dallas, Oak Cliff, and Arlington.

 As of 2000 there was a large group of ethnic Mexicans living north of Arlington in an area south of Interstate 30, and a smaller group in the cities between Dallas and Fort Worth south of U.S. Highway 183.

 Economy

-As of 2012 there are about 20 daily flights between Dallas/Fort Worth International Airport and Mexico.
+As of 2012 there were about 20 daily flights between Dallas/Fort Worth International Airport and Mexico.

 El Fenix, a Tex-Mex restaurant chain, was established by Mike Martinez, a Mexican American.
 It was established on September 15, 1918.
 Christina Rosales of The Dallas Morning News wrote that it "has been credited with starting the Tex-Mex craze in the U.S."

-Pizza Patrón, headquartered in Dallas, markets itself to Mexican American families.
+Pizza Patrón, formerly headquartered in Dallas, markets itself to Mexican American families.
 It was established by Antonio Swad, a person not of Mexican origins.